kyrayounan/4443_Research_Experiment/README.md

-# SpeechToText
+# 4443 Research Experiment
-Learn how to convert Speech to Text or Voice to Text in Android.
-Get the Tutorial here : https://youtu.be/0bLwXw5aFOs
+Test speed and error rate of Speech to Text vs. Typing